 Aim for 10,000 steps daily as a way to increase your non-exercise activity thermogenesis (NEAT).
 To further support your body in utilising blood glucose after eating, go for a 10-20 minute brisk walk after each meal.

-Next week I will be discussing the conventional treatments for PCOS, the benefits, potential downsides and some natural alternatives!
+In the next post I will be discussing the conventional treatments for PCOS, the benefits, potential downsides and some natural alternatives!